 With regards to the damage, please understand that Customer Service acts only as an intermediary, and unfortunately, we are not in a position to substantiate or refute any damage claim between you and the location.
 If you would like more information regarding this claim, or to further pursue this matter, I must ask you to contact the location directly.
 I have provided contact details below that can be used.

 In other words: Sorry, we can’t really help you.
+(Related: Are car rental companies forcing you to buy insurance you don’t need?)

 I’m not surprised that Dollar changes its “mandatory” insurance requirements on the fly, but I find it troubling that it would add a damage claim to customers who push back.
+(Here’s how to find the best travel insurance.)

 But a bigger question is: Why force someone to buy insurance if it doesn’t cover you?